 Soft, bias-cut neckline, draped in the front or back.
 Similar to a loosely draped turtleneck.

-is a loosely draped circular neckline that resembles a draped hood.
+A loosely draped circular neckline that resembles a draped hood.

 A crude natural rubber with a crinkled texture, used in shoe soles.